oneeve8/kobble-data/content/Information.md

 5. Expert Witness Testimony (Not proof, but can provide added certainty)
 6. Photographic or Video Evidence (Not proof, but can provide added certainty)

-All these together provide a Preponderance of Evidence
+All these together provide a *Preponderance of Evidence* which gives credence to a theory or hypothesis.

 What are we trying to prove?